PolyArch/arm-workshop/index.md

 -->

 # Renegotiating the Levels of Abstraction for the Post Moore's Law Era
-### A Workshop at the [Arm Research Summit](https://www.arm.com/company/events/research-summit), September 15-18, 2019
+### A Workshop at the [Arm Research Summit](https://www.arm.com/company/events/research-summit), Monday, September 16, 2019

 Several industrial trends are conspiring together to threaten the traditionally expected generational scaling of compute performance: the exponential growth in the scale of data, the commensurate rise in computationally intensive techniques to extract meaning from this deluge (e.g. ML, CV, Graph Analytics), and most of all, the impending end of Moore’s Law.